Consensys/docs-template/docs/configure/versioning/support-multi-instance-docs.md

 ---
-description: Support versioned and non-versioned documentation in multiple instances.
+description: Support versioned and unversioned documentation in multiple instances.
 sidebar_position: 2
 ---

-# Support versioned and non-versioned docs
+# Support versioned and unversioned docs

-You may have a use-case where some part of your documentation is non-versioned and another part is versioned.
+You might need part of your documentation to be versioned and another part unversioned.
 Docusaurus supports multi-instance docs since the docs functionality is a plugin itself and can be re-used multiple times.

+For example, configure multiple doc instances with their own versioning systems by modifying `docusaurus.config.js`:

 ```js title="docusaurus.config.js" {6-11,18-24}
 module.exports = {